Pylons/pyramid/BFG_HISTORY.rst

   ``testing.registerDummyRenderer`` is used, it instead registers a dummy implementation using ``ITemplateRenderer`` interface, which is checked for when the built-in templating facilities do rendering.
-This change also allows developers to make explcit named utility registrations in the ZCML registry against ``ITemplateRenderer``; these will be found before any on-disk template is looked up.
+This change also allows developers to make explicit named utility registrations in the ZCML registry against ``ITemplateRenderer``; these will be found before any on-disk template is looked up.